kyma-project/kyma-environment-broker/docs/03-15-trial-cleanup-cronjob.md

 ### Dry-run mode

 If you need to test the Job, you can run it in the `dry-run` mode.
-In that mode, the Job only logs the information about the candidate instances (that is, instances meeting the configured criteria).
+In that mode, the Job only logs the information about the candidate instances, that is, instances meeting the configured criteria.
 The instances are not affected.

 ## Prerequisites